-Table 2 shows the descriptive results of the sustainability and outreach of PPAF for ten years.
-Descriptive analysis shows that on average, the profitability of PPAF as Profit Margin is 59%, ROA is 6%, ROE is 20%, OSS 2.64, and average TER is 0.03.
-The maximum and minimum of PPAF's POs are 137 and 70, respectively.
-PPAF covered a minimum of 111 districts and a maximum of 129 districts within these ten years.
+Table 2 shows the descriptive results of sustainability and outreach of PPAF over the period of ten years.
+Descriptive analysis shows that on average profitability of PPAF as Profit Margin is 59%, ROA is 6%, ROE is 20%, OSS 2.64, and average TER is 0.03.
+The maximum and minimum PPAF's POs are 137 and 70 respectively.
+While PPAF covered minimum 111 districts and maximum of 129 districts within these ten years.